adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 #### Facebook Authentication

-I'm going to assume you have a Facebook account already.
-If you don't, go to [Facebook][8] and sign up.
+I am going to assume you have a Facebook account already.
+If you do not have a Facebook account, go to [Facebook][8] and sign up.
 All your friends are likely there already!
 Now log in to the [Facebook Developers][9] web site.
-Let's create a new Facebook
-application:
+Create a new Facebook application:

 ![Facebook Developers][img2]

 **Note**: Facebook updates the look and feel of their developer site on a regular basis.
-As a result, the screen shots I've provided here may be different.
+As a result, the screen shots I have provided here may be different.
 If in doubt, follow the bullet descriptions to find your way.

 > If you are not already registered, click on the drop-down in the top-right